middlewares/filesystem/README.md

 $cache = '/path/to/files';

 Dispatcher::run([
-    (new Middlewares\Reader($cache))    //read and returns the cached response...
+    Middlewares\Reader::createFromDirectory($cache)      //read and returns the cached response...
         ->continueOnError(),                             //...but continue if the file does not exists

-    new Middlewares\Writer($cache),     //save the response in the cache
+    Middlewares\Writer::createFromDirectory($cache),     //save the response in the cache

-    new Middlewares\AuraRouter($route), //create a response using, for example, Aura.Router ]);
+    Middlewares\AuraRouter::createFromDirectory($route), //create a response using, for example, Aura.Router ]);
 ```